SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 4. SELECT THE CORRECT CATEGORY OF SUBMISSION

 Make sure your film is entered into the correct category to maximise its award winning potential: (1) Live Action Short Film, (2) Animation or (3) 360-degree Film.
+UK Students may enter their films for either the UK Student Live Action or UK Student Animation award categories, for which there are reduced fees.

 5. CHECK ALL FILM INFORMATION IS ACCURATE AND READY FOR PRINT